Teradata/stacki-wiki/Extend-Backend-Nodes.md

 #### XML Syntax

-From the sections mentioned above, the stacki XML framework maps the **main** section, the **pre** section, the **package** section, and the **post** section verbatim.
-There are other tags supported by stacki that allow the admin to modify the filesystem by adding, changing, or removing files.
+From the sections mentioned above, the Stacki XML framework maps the **main** section, the **pre** section, the **package** section, and the **post** section verbatim.
+There are other tags supported by Stacki that allow the admin to modify the filesystem by adding, changing, or removing files.

 1.  `<package>` Tag - This tag allows the admin to add packages to